MiroslavStefanov/programming-fundamentals/README.md

 # programming-fundamentals
-A repository containing most of my homework projects for the programming fundamentals course in SoftUni
+A repository containing most of my homework projects for the programming fundamentals course at SoftUni